My Life as a Teenage Robot

 My Life as a Teenage Robot is an American animated science fiction superhero comedy television series created by Rob Renzetti for Nickelodeon.
 It was produced by Frederator Studios and Nickelodeon Animation Studio.
-Set in the fictional town of Tremorton, the series follows the adventures of a robot super-heroine named XJ-9 (or "Jenny Wakeman", as she prefers to be called), who attempts to juggle her duties of protecting Earth while trying to live a normal human life as a teenage girl.
+Set in the fictional town of Tremorton, the series follows the adventures of a robot superheroine named XJ-9 (or "Jenny Wakeman", as she prefers to be called), who attempts to juggle her duties of protecting Earth while trying to live a normal human life as a teenage girl.

 Renzetti pitched the series to Frederator Studios' animated shorts showcase Oh Yeah!
 Cartoons and a pilot titled "My Neighbor Was a Teenage Robot", which aired on December 4, 1999.
 The short was commissioned to a half-hour series, which premiered on August 1, 2003; after airing its first two seasons, the series was on a 3-year hiatus starting on October 17, 2005 when Nickelodeon cancelled it because of low ratings.
 The completed third season eventually aired on Nickelodeon's spinoff network Nicktoons from October 4, 2008, until ending its run on May 2, 2009.
 The series totals up to 40 episodes across three seasons, consisting of 13 to 14 episodes each.